JeffHoover/FoosScore/README.md

 To make a machine recording of speech into a wav, do this: flite -t "aaa goal, team 2" -o goal2.wav
 Then in the code, shell out like this:
-os.system("aplay win1.wav")  # this plays asynchronous, which slows things down Need to find a library to play a asynchronous sound
+os.system("aplay win1.wav")  # this plays synchronously, which slows things down Need to find a library to play a asynchronous sound

 ## Possible Extensions of the Project: